01 of 05

 Natural Algae Eaters

-There are a number of crabs and snails that consume algae.
+Some several crabs and snails consume algae.
 For example, the emerald crab is reputed to be an excellent algae consumer.
-Astrea Turbo snails are a good all around algae cleaner with large appetites.
+Astrea turbo snails are a good all-around algae cleaner with large appetites.
 The Sailfin Blenny (Salarias fasciatus) is also known as the Lawnmower Blenny because it devours green hair algae.

 While they may do a great job of harvesting the algae for you, be very careful about adding too many of these critters to your aquarium.
 The leading cause of death in an aquarium for these animals is starvation.
 Once they have consumed all or most of the algae, there is nothing left to sustain them, so they need to be fed with foods they can consume.Continue to 5 of 5 below.